SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 in organized labour activity, then these minimalist token things are really the best you can do perhaps, _so at least do them._

-${}^\dagger$Not Joking.
-Chances are higher than 10% I reckon if Bernie had made it to the Oval Office he'd have been "offed" somehow.

-Not entirely joking about Reed.
-The global mafia deep state probably would've got rid of Bernie had he defeated Clinton or Biden.
-Or it might've just been boring old Red Scare come the electoral college rigging.
-Same result either way, since Bernie the guy is not the power, so he does not need to be made a martyr.
+Not entirely joking about Reid, btw.
+The global mafia deep state probably would’ve got rid of Bernie had he defeated Clinton or Biden.
+Or it might’ve just been boring old Red Scare come the electoral college rigging time.
+The infamous phone call to Obama (liberal Superman saving us from Red Bernie) was an interesting glimpse though into the ruling class panic button, don’t you think?
+Same result either way, no?
+Panic button then or sniper trigger later.
+But as a wee counter to that alternative counterfactual history, since Bernie the guy is not the power, he does not need to be made a martyr.
+The martyr is not desired, but nevertheless is more powerful than the relatively powerless guy left alive, and I think the ruling elite know this.
 The neocon planners only need to instill hopelessness in the supporting masses who loved Bernie.
+So the Obama panic button was really their optimal play.
+Maximal defeatism met upon the working class.
+No nasty mess to clean up after.

 **How to Inoculate yourself:**  never have hope in a "Bernie."
 Have hope in yourself and your dumb lazy comrades, just don't be _too_ lazy.